matenagy93/product-scanner-platform/README.md

 ## About Product Scanner Platform

 Product Scanner Platform is a Laravel based, simple Cash Register with "scanning" function.
-It uses the [Product Scanner API] (https://github.com/weqqer/product-scanner-api).
+It uses the [Product Scanner API](https://github.com/weqqer/product-scanner-api).

 ## Setup